 Since the chocolates needed to be shipped a long distance from his shop in Florida, we determined it was necessary to create custom thermoformed plastic shells to protect the irregular shaped statuettes.
 With our new thermoform division up and running, we developed a process to create precise, form-fitted clear hard plastic packaging to keep the chocolate secure and protected from breakage.

-In the end, the teamwork between Chicago Culinary FX and David Ramirez Chocolates resulted in the creation of more than 500 hyper realistic, gold-luster dusted statues for the client’s event.
-Shinning as bright as polished bronze, the university donors were amazed with their elegant chocolate statues.
+In the end, the teamwork between Chicago Culinary FX and David Ramirez Chocolates resulted in the creation of more than 500 hyper-realistic, gold-luster dusted statues for the client’s event.
+Shinning as bright as polished bronze, the university donors were amazed by their elegant chocolate statues.